thalamicseg/thomas_new/README.md

 - form_multiatlas.py - combines many independent labels together into a single atlas

 ## Outputs
 The directories named left and right contain the outputs which are individual labels (e.g. 2-AV.nii.gz for anteroventral and so on), thomas.nii.gz which is a single file with all labels fused and thomasfull.nii.gz which is the same size as the input file (i.e. full size as opposed to thomas which is cropped).
 In addition, nucVols.txt contains the nuclei volumes. regn.nii.gz is the custom template registered to the input image.
 This file is critical for debugging.
 Make sure this file and crop_<inputfilename> are well aligned.
-A color table file called CustomAtlas.ctbl is provided for visualization.
+A color table file called CustomAtlas.ctbl is provided for visualization. temp and tempr are for advanced debugging and can be deleted to save space (e.g. add a line at the end of thomas_csh)

 ## Thalamic nuclei expansions and label definitions
 THOMAS outputs the mammillothalamic tract (14-MTT) and the eleven delineated nuclei grouped as follows (__Note that 6-VLP is further split into 6_VLPv and 6_VLPd.
 6_VLPv is the same as VIM used for targeting in DBS applications__)-